Tent camping has many things going for it, but one thing that can be on the annoying side is condensation build-up.

 2: Store wet gear elsewhere

-Wet gear, including towels, should be stored outside of the tent to reduce the amount of moisture evaporating into the air as it dries.
+You can also reduce condensation in your tent by storing wet gear, including towels, outside of the tent to reduce the amount of moisture evaporating into the air as it dries.

-3: Remove excess moisture
+5: Remove excess moisture

-4: Don’t push gear up against tent walls
+6: Don’t push gear up against tent walls

 Maintaining a gap between your gear and the tent walls won't actually reduce condensation in your tent, but it will prevent any moisture that does accumulate from coming into contact with the clothing and sleeping gear.

-5: Avoid consuming hot food and drinks in your tent
+7: Avoid consuming hot food and drinks in your tent

-6: Choose a tent with a separate fly
+8: Choose a tent with a separate fly

-7: Properly peg and guy out your fly
+9: Properly peg and guy out your fly